OceanBioME/OceanBioME.jl/paper/paper.md

 ``OceanBioME.jl`` is a flexible modelling environment written in Julia [@julia] for modelling the coupled interactions between ocean biogeochemistry, carbonate chemistry, and physics.
 ``OceanBioME.jl`` can be used as a stand-alone box model, or integrated into ``Oceananigans.jl`` [@Oceananigans] simulations of ocean dynamics in one, two, or three dimensions.
 As a result, ``OceanBioME.jl`` and ``Oceananigans.jl`` can be used to simulate the biogeochemical response across an enormous range of scales: from surface boundary layer turbulence at the meter scale to eddying global ocean simulations at the planetary scale, and on computational systems ranging from laptops to supercomputers.
-An example of a problem involving small-scale flow features is shown in \autoref{fig1}, which shows a simulation of a sub-mesoscale eddy in a 1km x 1km horizontal domain with an intermediate complexity biogeochemical model and a kelp growth model solved along the trajectories of drifting buoys.
+An example of a problem involving small-scale flow features is shown in \autoref{eady}, which shows a simulation of a sub-mesoscale eddy in a 1km x 1km horizontal domain with an intermediate complexity biogeochemical model and a kelp growth model solved along the trajectories of drifting buoys.
 ``OceanBioME.jl`` leverages Julia's multiple dispatch and effective inline capabilities to fuse its computations directly into existing ``Oceananigans.jl`` kernels, thus maintaining ``Oceananigans.jl``'s bespoke performance, memory- and cost-efficiency on GPUs in ``OceanBioME.jl``-augmented simulations.

 ![Here we replicate the Eady problem where a background buoyancy gradient and corresponding thermal wind generate a sub-mesoscale eddy, roughly following the setup of Taylor (2016).
 To this physical setup, we added a medium complexity (9 tracers) biogeochemical model, some of which are shown above.
 On top of this, we added particles modelling the growth of sugar kelp which are free-floating and advected by the flow, and carbon dioxide exchange from the air.
 Thanks to Julia's speed and efficiency the above model (1 km × 1 km × 100 m with 64 × 64 × 16 grid points) took about 30 minutes of computing time to simulate 10 days of evolution on an Nvidia P100 GPU.
-Figure made with `Makie.jl` [@makie]. \label{fig1}](eady_example.png)
+Figure made with `Makie.jl` [@makie]. \label{eady}](eady_example.png)

 ``OceanBioME.jl`` is built with a highly modular design that allows user control and customization.
 There are two distinct module types implemented in ``OceanBioME.jl``: